 Benin may reach some Millennium Development Goals by 2015, including achieving universal primary education, promoting gender equality and empowering women, and combatting HIV/AIDS, malaria and other diseases.
 The primary school enrolment rate, which was 94 percent in 2010 according to the UN, is exceptionally high compared to other countries in West Africa.

-The goal of CIDA's program in Benin is to help the country stimulate economic growth by supporting the development of a business friendly market and the development of micro, small- and medium-sized businesses.
+The goal of Canada's international development program in Benin is to help the country stimulate economic growth by supporting the development of a business friendly market and the development of micro, small- and medium-sized businesses.

-CIDA is providing significant support for microfinance, helping to stabilize the sector and monitor the institutions more effectively.
-This includes assisting young entrepreneurs to obtain financial services and supporting the development of small businesses that create jobs.
+Canada is providing significant support for microfinance activities, helping to stabilize the sector and monitor the institutions more effectively.
+This effort includes support for young entrepreneurs to obtain financial services and the development of small businesses that create jobs.

 Benin adheres to the Paris Declaration on Aid Effectiveness (PDF, 317 KB, 23 pages).